JIA-0302/Analytics/README.md

    We are using `MongoDB` to store data for our Machine Learning model.

-   If you do not have a MongoDB database, MongoDB provides free cloud database service [here](https://www.mongodb.com/cloud/atlas/signup).
+   If you do not have a MongoDB database, MongoDB provides a free cloud database service [here](https://www.mongodb.com/cloud/atlas/signup).
+This is hosted remotely, so no additional download is required.

 <br />